Article by Angela Haldane

 A. One has to focus on good protein sources in order to produce a satisfying midday meal, that gives a lasting energy source right through the afternoon.
 Protein will help you avoid the highs and lows of sugars and refined carbohydrates.

 If you have a fridge at work – even better.
 This means you can take in a jar of mayonnaise, hummus, salad mix, boiled eggs to last you for the whole week.
-In an airtight container you can keep corn thins, ryvita or rice crackers, some almond butter, and tins of salmon or King Oscar Sardines with tabasco sauce.
+In an airtight container you can keep corn thins, ryvita or rice crackers, some almond butter, and tins of salmon or King Oscar Sardines (sold at Countdown) with tabasco sauce.
 One bag of apples and a bunch of bananas then you are sorted!

 Thinking ahead and a small amount of preparation is the key.
 Some people cook a small roast for beef and chutney sandwiches, or an organic chicken for the family school lunches.
 Alternatively, cook extra for dinner in order to take them as leftovers the next day.
 Become a collector of containers!

 An egg mix of boiled eggs, mayonnaise, salt and parsley is an all-time favourite.